mccleary/Rogue-Pickings/README.md

-# Site mockup title Rogue Pickings from Photoshop Image File
+# Site mockup: Rogue Pickings from Photoshop Image File

 Single page, sample client site created from a Photoshop image file using only HTML & CSS